 The Imperative verb forms can be substituted (with some exception) by the Conjunctive mode forms.
-These Conjunctive forms are translated into English with the word combination "let it be" + Participle II:
+These Conjunctive forms are translated into English with the word combination "let it be"+ Participle II:

-Imperative form English equivalent Conjunctive form English equivalent
+Imperative English Conjunctive form English equivalent

+form equivalent

 Adde Add Addātur Let it be added

 Da Give Detur Let it be given

-Dentur tales doses Let it be given of such doses
+Dentur tales doses Let such doses be given

 Misce Mix Misceātur Let it be mixed

 Repĕte Repeat Repetātur Let it be repeated

+Imperative English Conjunctive form English equivalent

+form equivalent

-Signa Write on the label Signētur Let it be labelled Sterilĭsa!
+Signa Write on the label Signētur Let it be labeled

+Sterilĭsa!
 Sterilize!
 Sterilisētur!
 Let it be sterilized!